ethyca/fides/docs/fidesops/docs/guides/policies.md

-# How-To: Configure Policies
+# Configure Policies

-In this section we'll cover:

-- What is a Fidesops Policy?
+## What is a Policy?
-- How do I create a Policy?
-- How do I add Rules to my Policy?
-- What default Policies ship with Fidesops?

-## Policy Definition

 A Policy is a set of instructions (or "Rules") that are executed when a user submits a request to retrieve or delete their data (the user makes a "Privacy Request").
 Each Rule contains an "execution strategy":

 * `action_type`: The action this Rule performs, either `access` (retrieve data) or `erasure` (delete data).

 * `storage_destination`: If the `action_type` is `access`, this is the key of a `StorageConfig` object that defines where the data is uploaded.
 Currently, Amazon S3 buckets and local filesystem storage are supported.
-See [How-To: Configure Storage](storage.md) for more information.
+See [Configuring Storage](storage.md) for more information.

 * `masking_strategy`: If the `action_type` is `erasure`, this is the key of a Masking object that defines how the erasure is implemented.
-See [How-To: Configure Masking Strategies](masking_strategies.md) for a list of masking strategies.
+See [Configuring Masking Strategies](masking_strategies.md) for a list of available strategies.

 In addition to specifying an execution strategy, a Rule contains one or more Data Categories, or "Targets", to which the rule applies.
 Putting it all together, we have:
 ```